Dataviews

 Why this matters

 Section titled “Why this matters”Dataviews change your relationship with information.
 You no longer need to decide where information will ultimately belong when you’re recording it.
-You can record in the most natural way, then organize and reorganize through queries.
+You can record in the most natural way, and then organize and reorganize through queries.

 This isn’t just a technical feature—it’s a new way of thinking about information organization.